charlietriplett/OpenA11yEngineer/_checklist-web/animation.md

 {% include /examples/animation.html %}
 {% endhighlight %}

+### Bouncy box
-If your device is set to reduce motion, the animation will softly fade from one color to the next instead of bounce.
+If your device is set to reduce motion, the animation will softly fade from one color to the next instead of bounce; otherwise it will bounce.

 {::nomarkdown}
 {% include /examples/animation.html %}